SAP-samples/teched2025-AD166/exercises/ex2/README.md

 # Exercise 2 - Basic UI5 Configuration and View Creation

+## Background & Context
-In this exercise you'll add some content to your application.
+> 📖 **What you'll learn**: In this exercise you'll add some content to your application.
 A new UI5 view showing multiple sensors will be the first part of your app.

+## Learning Objectives
+> 🎯 **After completing these steps** you will have:
+> - Adjusted and renamed UI5 views for better structure
+> - Added necessary UI5 library dependencies
+> - Configured routing for your application
+> - Created a basic sensor overview page

+## Exercise Steps

-## Exercise 2.1 - Adjusting Views
+### Exercise 2.1 - Adjusting Views

+📋 **Action Required**: Configure your application views for better structure.

-Easy-UI5 created two views for you: `App.view.xml` and `Main.view.xml`.
+> 📖 **Context**: Easy-UI5 created two views for you: `App.view.xml` and `Main.view.xml`.
+Let's adjust them for our sensor application.

+**Step 1: Update App.view.xml**

 Let's take a look at the precreated view `App.view.xml` located under `keepcool.sensormanager/webapp/view/App.view.xml`.
 Replace the content as following: